OriginProtocol/origin-dollar/contracts/contracts/token/README-token-logic.md

 ## Account Types

+There are four account types in the system.

+The new code is more explicit in its writes than the old code.
+Thus there's two sections for each type, the old values that could be read, and the format of the new values that the new code writes.

 ### StdRebasing Account (Default)

 This is the "normal" account in the system.
-It gets yield and its balance goes up over time.
+It receives yield and its balance goes up over time.
 Almost every account is of this type.

 Reads: